 It’s important to have a minimum of three images including a simple hero image of each product (or group of products). keep your hero images uniform and use a tripod to maintain the angle and perspective for each shot.
 This type of image is known as packshot, or studio shot.

 Other images could include a lifestyle, context shot and another to show the item being used/held by a person to show size and scale.

 If a customer looking to make a purchase can’t confidently buy from you because your product imagery, or lack of has sent them running to your competitors, perhaps it's time to give it your full attention.
 Poor product photography affects customer perception of your business in a negative way but it’s something you can definitely work on - read more about it here.

 Product photography mistake 04.
 Lack of brand consistency

 When you land on a website or Instagram grid and the imagery is muddled, with varying backgrounds or incorrect white balance it’s off-putting to customers.
-Among the many factors that cheapen your your brand, having an aesthetic or online “shop window” poorly presented is the quite possibly the biggest one.
+Among the many factors that cheapen your brand, having an aesthetic or online “shop window” poorly presented is quite possibly the biggest one.
 For the best possible customer experience, try to take a more mindful approach to your general aesthetic online.

 If curating a consistent aesthetic is a gripe of yours, I can help you.
 My mini e-course Reconnect is coming soon.